libretro/docs/docs/library/4do.md

 - **High Resolution** [4do_high_resolution] (**disabled**|enabled)

-	Internal resolution is 320x240.
+	The default internal resolution is 320x240, but the output resolution is 640x480.
 This feature makes the system behave as if it has a 640x480 framebuffer.

 ??? note "High Resolution - disabled"
 	![](/image/core/4do/high_off.png)